futureofcoding/code-of-conduct/README.md

 * Privately contact people to discuss the situation.
 * Discuss the situation openly with the community.
-* Delete posts or messages without notice.
+* Delete posts or messages with or without notice.
 * Temporarily or permanently remove severe or repeat offenders from all community-affiliated spaces.
 * Revise this code of conduct and notify the community of the change.